 Please click here for more detailed information on the British Horse Riding Society’s 2023 Approved Horse Riding Hat or Helmet regulations.

 If you require more information on your riding hat standard, please contact the BHS Safety Team at email@example.com.

 Likewise, back protectors must carry the BETA certificate: level 3 2009 or the European Standard: EN 13158:2009.
 The European Standards for Back Protectors EN13158: 2009 including the CE certificate and are also approved by the PPE Directive 89/686/EEC.

 Wearing a Back Protector during all horse riding lessons, show jumping training, horse riding competitions, trail riding, hacks and any horseback riding activity is highly recommended.

 Please note riding schools are unable to lend riding gear or equipment.
 It is the sole responsibility of each rider to bring their own riding gear, or of the parents (in the case of minors) and to ensure that each individuals’ riding equipment conforms to AIRE/BHS accepted riding gear standards in Ireland.

-Almost all airlines can normally cater for a maximum allowance of 20 kg of luggage per person.
-Firstly, to ensure that luggage does not exceed the maximum weight of 20kg/25kg (check-in) and 10 kg for carry-on ba, weighing of luggage prior to arrival at airport is advised.
+Almost all airlines can generally cater for a maximum allowance of 20 kg of luggage per person.
+Firstly, to ensure that luggage does not exceed the maximum weight of 20kg/25kg (check-in) and 10 kg for carry-on ba, weighing of luggage before arrival at the airport is advised.
 Parents are also kindly requested to check that there are no liquids or sharp objects in the carry-on bag before checking in.

 In addition, parents are requested to check that there are no sharp objects or liquids in their children’s carry-on baggage.